Is our psychology able yet to consider fascism?

 Strauss might miss something about those who do not agree that one should not return injustice for injustice: If Socrates refers not to those like Crito at the start of the dialogue, but rather like those in the theory of Critias, Callicles and Thrasymachus, or those charging and voting to condemn Socrates, the statement makes more sense, and yields a proportion among men- whether it is a third, a fifth or what- with whom there is no common deliberation.
 These see justice as folly, and influence those like Crito to do things like pay off the jailer.
 They are distinct from both the usual many and few, who must deliberate together about common interests in order to make a city.

 That no one does injustice voluntarily goes with the ideas that we cannot escape the punishment in any case, so that vengeance is in this sense unnecessary, belonging rather to “the God.”
 This goes with the idea that the nature of man as a whole is good, rather than a conjunction of good and evil.
 The opposites conjoined are not these, but rather body and soul, two things by nature good.
 (They are conjoined not directly by a conflict of the moral and immoral, but through the male and female, ie, the shadow is integrated not in adversity but elsewhere).
+No one voluntarily does injustice because if they had knowledge, they would not do harm, but the volition involved in murder must be different, and people do it knowingly in one sense but not another.
+They do not know that they strike their own light, as what we do to others is done to us, and what becomes of the soul is depicted as eternal damnation, even at the end of the Phaedo, if there is yet for some a purgatory.

 We are watching Strauss to add to our list of things Socrates says he knows- since he of course presents a position and an argument regarding justice, namely the truth, that he is worthy of being given free meals in the Prytanium rather than suffering harm from the city.
 Here between the two alternatives of mistaking opinion for knowledge and a rudderless ignorance, Socrates sets hypothesis and thought.
 Strauss writes:…he is always obedient to nothing other of what is his than the logos which appears best to him when he reasons… The logoi that appear to Socrates as a result of his reasoning are not necessarily unchangeable; they may be superseded by better logoi.” (p.
 57).
 From the Gorgias, we gather that though human knowledge is hypothetical, dependent upon uncertain assumptions, a false accusation cannot be proven, and a true hypothesis cannot be refuted.
 This of course leaves the true to be demonstrated, and the false refuted.
 But we can know even for sure that “IF…then.”